Cart

 tilt glass and pull quickly for proper draft beer pour

-1. Draft beer should be stored and dispensed at 36-40 degrees F. Keeping a thermometer inside the fridge is always a good idea.
+1. Draft beer should be stored and dispensed at 36-40 degrees Fahrenheit.
+Keeping a thermometer inside the fridge is always a good idea.

 2. If your keg has been handled a great deal or has warmed up, it may take several hours to settle down and cool before pouring.
 So be sure to give your beer time to rest.